carbon-language/carbon-lang/clang/docs/ThreadSafetyAnalysis.rst

 *Previously:*  ``ASSERT_EXCLUSIVE_LOCK``, ``ASSERT_SHARED_LOCK``

-These are attributes on a function or method that does a run-time test to see whether the calling thread holds the given capability.
-The function is assumed to fail (no return) if the capability is not held.
+These are attributes on a function or method which asserts the calling thread already holds the given capability, for example by performing a run-time test and terminating if the capability is not held.
+Presence of this annotation causes the analysis to assume the capability is held after calls to the annotated function.
 See :ref:`mutexheader`, below, for example uses.

 GUARDED_VAR and PT_GUARDED_VAR